 We know when they are getting sick or feeling sad or angry.
 We know when they're having an 'off' day for no particular reason that we or they can discern (although the usual culprit is lack of sleep).
 We know who will call out instead of raising his or her hand, and who will sneak a paper into the 'finished basket' that is not quite, or far from, finished.
 We know who will ask to use the bathroom when it is time for writing, and why.
 We know all the pencil sharpening styles: the quick jab that does nothing (because the pencil was already sharp enough), or the long unnecessary push because the student is either daydreaming or stalling.

 We know how they keep their desks (tidy, messy, or worthy of the show Hoarders), what types of toys they prefer to play with during indoor recess, who is feeling left out, and who is having a growth spurt (physical, intellectual, or socioemotional).

 Imagine, then, how hard it is to say goodbye to them each June.
 When we see them in the halls the next year or in the years after that, they grow increasingly distant, not because they are being rude, but because they have changed so much that the people they were in first or second grade are not really there anymore.

 Instead I smile, and if they aren't with friends they will smile back and acknowledge me with a wave or a greeting.
-When occasionally they do venture back into our classroom they never fail to comment on how peculiarly small everything looks - the vantage point of a ten-year-old so different from that of a six-year-old.
+When occasionally they do venture back into our classroom they never fail to comment on how small everything looks — the vantage point of a ten-year-old so different from that of a six-year-old.

-And this is how it should be - they grow up!
+And this is how it should be: They grow up!
 They move on!

-Yet: The truth is that they are readier to move up to another grade than we are ready to see them go, which means, when you get right down to it, that we love them.
+Yet the truth is that they are readier to move up to another grade than we are ready to see them go, which means, when you get right down to it, that we love them.